hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

    Index of refraction for transmission.
 Transmission
    Mix between fully opaque surface at zero and fully glass like transmission at one.
-Transmission Roughness :guilabel:`Cycles Only`
-   With **GGX** distribution controls roughness used for transmitted light.

 Emission
    Light emission from the surface, like the Emission shader.
 Emission Strength